tldr-pages/tldr/pages/linux/aplay.md

 # aplay

-> arecord, aplay - command-line sound recorder and player for ALSA soundcard driver
+> Command-line sound recorder (arecord) and player (aplay) for ALSA soundcard driver.

 - Play file "foobar".
 Sampling rate, bit depth, and so forth will be automatically determined for supported soundfile formats: